Skinny Banana Blueberry Muffins

 - 1 cup mashed very ripe banana (about 2 large very ripe bananas)

 - 1/4 cup (60g) nonfat vanilla greek yogurt (or any yogurt)

 - 1 large egg, beaten

-- In a large bowl, gently toss the flour, baking soda, salt, and cinnamon together until combined.
+- Gently whisk the flour, baking soda, salt, and cinnamon together in a large bowl.
 Set aside.

-- In a separate bowl, mix the honey and brown sugar together - it will be thick and lumpy.
-Try to get out as many lumps as you can - a fork works well to break it up.
-Add the mashed banana, yogurt, and beaten egg.
+- In a separate bowl, whisk the honey and brown sugar together - it will be thick and lumpy.
+Try to get out as many lumps as you can.
+Whisk in the mashed banana, yogurt, and beaten egg.
 Slowly pour the wet ingredients into the dry ingredients.
 Gently begin to fold it all together.
 It will be very thick.
 Add the milk slowly and continue to gently mix the ingredients together.
-The milk will thin everything out, but the batter will still remain thick.
+The milk will thin everything out, but the batter will still be quite thick.
 Gently fold in the blueberries.
-Do not overmix the batter, which will lend tough, dry muffins.
+Do not overmix the batter.

-- Divide the batter between 15 muffin tins.
+- Divide the batter between 15 muffin cups.
 Fill all the way to the top.
 Bake the first 12, then the last three in another batch.
-Fill the empty muffin tins halfway with water in the 2nd batch to ensure even baking.
-Bake for 17-18 minutes until very lightly browned on the edges.
+(Fill the empty muffin cups halfway with water in the 2nd batch to ensure even baking.)
+Bake muffins for 17-18 minutes OR until very lightly browned on the edges.
 A toothpick inserted in the center should come out clean.
-Allow the muffins to cool completely.
+Remove from the oven and place pan on a wire rack.
+Allow muffins to cool and enjoy!

 - Muffins taste wonderful the next day, like most banana bread recipes because their flavor is enhanced.
 Muffins remain fresh and moist stored in an airtight container at room temperature for 2 days or in the refrigerator for 1 week.